Skip to main content

 Trade shows

 You can get a lot of useful information by visiting a trade show or exhibition for the hospitality sector.
-The Hospitality Show for example is held in Birmingham every two years and attracts a range of hospitality industry suppliers and other related businesses.
+The Independent Hotel Show for example is held every year and attracts a range of hospitality industry suppliers and other related businesses.
 You can find out more on their website.

 Stay up-to-date with business advice and news